lianaa98/catch-the-button/README.md

 # catch the button

-👾 completed this game in a few hours
+👾 made this website in a few hours for fun :P

-👾 please use computer to play the game, using your phone is considered cheating!! 👀
+👾 please use computer to play the game for best experience 👀

 come and try catching the button!